How can you protect your privacy online?

 Remember that Facebook is basically a data collection and ad-targeting company.

-So maybe it’s time to try a more secure, private messenger app.
+Maybe it’s time to try a more secure, private messenger app.
 Signal and Telegram arose to meet this need, with zero-knowledge encrypted communications.

-Do you have any other tips to protect your privacy online?
+Do you have other tips to protect your privacy online?
 Send us a message or leave a comment here.